Political families of the Philippines: Estrada

 The Estrada political family began with Joseph "Erap" Ejercito Estrada, who began as a successful film actor.
-The popularity Estrada gained from acting would prove to be valuable when he pursued a career in politics.
+The popularity Estrada gained from acting proved to be valuable when he pursued a career in politics.
 He served as the mayor of San Juan from 1969 to 1986, senator from 1987 to 1992, and vice president from 1992 to 1998.
 He later succeeded Fidel Ramos to be the 13th President of the Philippines.
-During his term, Estrada's wife and First Lady, Loi Estrada, served as senator.
-Allegations of corruption under his administration led to an impeachment trial, which was discontinued after the court voted against opening an envelope possibly containing incriminating evidence.
+Allegations of corruption under his administration led to an impeachment trial, which was discontinued after the Senate, serving as the impeachment court, voted against opening an envelope possibly containing incriminating evidence.
 This resulted in the four-day-long Second People Power Revolution.
-His resignation from presidency was declared soon afterwards.
-Despite this, the absolute pardon given by former President Arroyo allowed Estrada to run for and eventually became the mayor of Manila in 2013.
+His resignation from presidency was declared soon afterwards and he was later convicted of plunder.
+Despite this, the absolute pardon given by President Gloria Macapagal-Arroyo allowed Estrada to run unsuccessfully for President in 2010 and eventually be elected mayor of Manila in 2013.
 Estrada ran and won his second term as mayor in 2016 but lost his bid for the third term in 2019.
 Estrada retired from politics since then, although he continues to lead his party, Pwersa ng Masang Pilipino.
+Estrada's wife and First Lady, Loi Estrada, served as senator from 2001 to 2007.

 Many other members of the Estrada family are still active in politics, particularly in San Juan.
 Among these are his sons, Jinggoy Estrada and JV Ejercito, who both served as Mayor of San Juan and Senator.
-JV's mother, Guia Guanzon Gomez, was the 18th Mayor of San Juan who served for three terms.
+JV's mother and Erap's partner, Guia Guanzon Gomez, was the 18th Mayor of San Juan who served for three terms from 2010 to 2019.
 Jinggoy is currently facing plunder charges before the Sandiganbayan anti-graft court over his involvement in a multibillion peso pork barrel scam.
 He was arrested and detained in 2014, and released on bail in 2017.
-Both Jinggoy Estrada and JV Ejercito ran unsuccessfully for the senate in 2019, and ran again in 2022 but this time winning the 12th and 10th place respectively.
+Both Jinggoy Estrada and JV Ejercito ran unsuccessfully for the Senate in 2019, but were elected to the Senate in 2022 winning the 12th and 10th place respectively.